HungryLim/Communication-in-Youtube-Emotion/README.md

  3) I record probability of matching between the benchmark face and faces in a frame.
  4) With a probability of a threshold (I can select the threshold), I can decide whether the person of interest (speaker) is in the frame or not.
  5) With this method and frame cut by time mark of video, I can figure out whether the person of interest is speaking in given time frame of a video.

+The python code that I used is "whose_face.py" in this repository.

 # Text